mdearif/SOEN-6841/LearningJournal.md

 * Investigated project metrics and key performance indicators to evaluate project performance and pinpoint areas in need of development.
 * Examined how a Project Management OƯice (PMO) may help a company standardize its project management procedures and governance.
 * Moreover, I examined case studies and actual situations to comprehend how schedule disruptions aƯect the overall eƯectiveness of the project and investigate mitigating techniques.
-* Investigated the reasons behind and eƯects of project cost variations, looking at costcontrol strategies and budgeting approaches to eƯiciently manage project finances.
+* Investigated the reasons behind and eƯects of project cost variations, looking at cost control strategies and budgeting approaches to eƯiciently manage project finances.
 * In my research, I also analyzed methods and instruments for resource use in order to maximize resource distribution and improve project eƯectiveness.
 * Reviewed case studies and investigated techniques and instruments for risk monitoring to recognize, evaluate, and reduce project risks over the course of the project.
 * Investigated Earned Value Management concepts and techniques to evaluate project performance and make precise outcome forecasts.